 ‘Diabetes is the epidemic of the 21st century and the biggest challenge confronting Australia’s health system.
 Around 1.8 million Australians have diabetes.
 This includes all types of diagnosed diabetes (1.2 million known and registered) as well as silent, undiagnosed type 2 diabetes (up to 500,000 estimated)’

 It is not only the diabetes itself that is a concern, as diabetes is known to have negative effects on circulation, the heart, liver, and other organs.
-It is also widely known that diabetes can cause strokes and can make one more susceptible to Covid-19 complications, should you they get it.
+It is also widely known that diabetes can cause strokes and can make one more susceptible to other complications should they get it.

-Whilst medication plays its part in helping those who are living with diabetes, it is important to know that type 2 diabetes is very manageable (possibly even reversable) through lifestyle changes such as change of diet, regular monitoring, and exercise uptake.
+While medication plays its part in helping those who are living with diabetes, it is important to know that type 2 diabetes is very manageable (possibly even reversible) through lifestyle changes such as changes in diet, regular monitoring, and exercise uptake.
 This is also where diabetes educators come in.

 What is a diabetes educator?

-A diabetes educator is a qualified health professional who assists people with the management of diabetes, helping their families and carers in understanding the condition, while empowering them with the knowledge, skills, and confidence to manage their diabetes.
+A diabetes educator is a qualified health professional who assists people with the management of diabetes, helping their families and carers understand the condition while empowering them with the knowledge, skills, and confidence to manage their diabetes.
 You can read more here.

 Use of blood glucose meters, insulin pens, insulin pumps and continuous glucose monitors